MoYasser1/MoYasser1/README.md

 </div>

 ## 🚀 About Me
 Hi 👋!
-My name is Mohamed Yasser, a passionate software engineer and web developer based in 10th of Ramadan, Egypt.
-I hold a degree in Computer Science.
+As a passionate Software Engineer and 2023 Computer Science graduate, I specialize in web development with .NET and Angular.
+My professional journey began at HPP Shop, where I contributed as a frontend developer and expanded into full-stack web development through freelance work.

 ## Skills
 - C#